ahmedmoselhi/PSBBN-Definitive-English-Patch/README.md

 ## New to version 2.0
 - Large HDD support.
 No longer limited to 128 GB, now with support for drives up to 128 PB
-- Supports 700 games, all launchable from the Game Channel
+- Supports over 700 games, all launchable from the Game Channel
 - Set a custom size for your music partition.
 Original limit of 5 GB allowed the storage of around 7 albums.
 Now the partition can be up to 40 GB for around 60 albums
 - exFAT partition for easy install of PS2 games
 - wLaunchELF is pre-installed